 - 2. Existing Condtions.
 This section presents qualitative and quantitative analyses of existing physical conditions, regulations and policy paradigms, and socioeconomic and real estate market data. - 3.
 The Community Vision for the North Bank.
 This section presents the results of the outreach process that dictated the critical visioning themes for the North Bank planning process. - 4.
 Design and Development.
 This section contains descriptions and supporting graphics relevant to the design process, including development scenarios evaluated by stakeholders, a preferred development scenario, and key planning and design principles. - 5.
 Policy Framework and Action Plan.
 This section provides policy guidance to implement the envisioned development scenario, as well as recommended strategic and tactical interventions and recommended revisions to the North River Overlay. - 6.
+Proposed Map and Code Changes.
+This section presents a subset of the policy framework that is intended for immediate adoption. - 7.
 Appendices.
 Supporting information from the planning process is contained in an appendix.